Version: 0.8

 One reason people find it difficult to understand Aristotle's conception of human fulfillment is that, I feel, translators often miss the mark in rendering his key concepts into English.
 I've spent many years pondering how to let the original Greek sense of Aristotle's thinking shine through, and I often do so by avoiding Latinate words and instead rendering Greek terms using plain English words that have Anglo-Saxon roots.
 Although many of my renderings are non-standard, they are intended to give the reader a fresh perspective on Aristotle's ideas; more traditional renderings are mentioned for purposes of comparison.

 Activate translates energein (ἐνεργεῖν).
-Activation is the verbal equivalent of Activity and refers specifically to the Task of developing and making real a given Capacity.
+Activation is the verbal equivalent of Activity and refers specifically to the Task of developing and enact a given Capacity.

 Activity translates energeia (ἐνέργεια).
 This is perhaps the most important concept in Aristotle's account of human Fulfillment.
 Its core meaning is being engaged in working at a Task, which is why translator Joe Sachs rendered it as "being-at-work".
 Aristotle repeatedly points out that it's not good enough to be Thriving in your Character and Thinking, if that means merely having a Trait but not using and applying it in your Doings and Feelings (after all, even someone who is asleep can have a trait).
 In short, Life simply is activity.
 [Traditionally rendered as Actuality.]